jh-evans/readthedocs/docs/source/using.rst

 2. The different ways that ``getField`` can fail has been captured in code
 3. No ``null`` value has been returned from ``gettField``
 4. The code to handle the two path is standard and easy to follow
-5. Darien tool supports will write all of the code above so that you can focus on what you need to do
+5. Darien tool supports writes the success and failure handling code above so that you can focus on what you need to do

-..
-Considering the failure cases helps you write better tests.
+6. Considering the failure cases helps you write better tests